madfam-io/plinto/docs/enterprise/IMPLEMENTATION_GAP_ANALYSIS.md

 ## Executive Summary

-After thorough analysis of the Plinto codebase, there is a significant gap between the comprehensive enterprise documentation created and the actual implementation.
+After thorough analysis of the Janua codebase, there is a significant gap between the comprehensive enterprise documentation created and the actual implementation.
 While we have **excellent documentation** covering all 10 enterprise features, the **actual implementation is limited to basic functionality**.

 ## Implementation Status by Feature